 These can help replace the creaminess of cheese that you find yourself craving.
 However, if you’re just not ready to incorporate alternatives into your home cooking yet, explore vegan menus in restaurants.
-Adding new flavors and textures into your life can help you realize you’re not taking anything away.
-And if there’s a cheesy dish on the menu, give it a try because it might be tastier than something you could make at home!
+Adding new flavours and textures into your life can help you realise you’re not taking anything away.
+And if there’s a cheesy dish on the menu, give it a try, because it might be tastier than something you could make at home!

 4. Find your ‘why’

-Having a strong motivator to give up cheese can help you when those cravings come knocking.
-We’ve spent our lives being told that happy cows make milk for us, that dairy is an important source of calcium, and we need it for strong bones.
+Having a strong motivator for giving up cheese can help you when those cravings come knocking.
+We’ve spent our lives being told that happy cows make milk for us, that dairy is an important source of calcium and we need it for strong bones.